-In June, the landing page for the Harmonized Tariff Schedule of the United States (HTS) on the U.S. International Trade Commission’s (USITC) website (https://hts.usitc.gov) will be refreshed to offer a new look and improved functionality.
-Two examples of upgraded features will be: (1) the ability to quickly navigate to a specific general note; and (2) options to more easily export each HTS chapter’s tariff section to various file formats.
+The landing page for the Harmonized Tariff Schedule of the United States (HTS) on the U.S. International Trade Commission’s (USITC) website (https://hts.usitc.gov) has a new look and improved functionality.
+Two examples of upgraded features are: (1) the ability to quickly navigate to a specific general note; and (2) options to more easily export each HTS chapter’s tariff section to various file formats.

 Each weekday, as many as 20,000 people around the world access information from the HTS for imported goods, including classifications, tariff rates, and much more.
 This refresh is part of the USITC’s continuing efforts to enhance the user experience with the HTS website, as well as other USITC databases and to comply with Executive Order 14028 to improve system stability and security.